spcourse/mcs/_schedules/mcs/index.md

 | Exam          | Tue **22 Oct** 2024 |
 |---------------|---------------------|

+Deadlines are strict, but there is some leniency.
+You can submit up to three modules a few days after the deadline.
+If you need to submit more than three modules late, please **contact the teacher** before continuing the course.

+If you notice that you're falling structurally behind, please contact the teacher to make a plan to catch up.

 ## Grading {#grading}

 TLDR; In order to pass the course you need to: